 She does not mention the fact that she was the first Caucasian woman to take up permanent residence in the place that was to become Snohomish City.
 She also fails to note that even by 1911, she is considered to be the founder of education in Snohomish by opening her home as the first classroom.
 Plus, she skips over the intriguing fact that by learning the native languages of the area, she served as translator for visiting officials and journalists.
 The last recorded event was two years before her death, at 79 years of age, when she helps a reporter from Seattle's Post-Intelligencer

 File 8327: Full Text >

-Susan B. Anthony helps found Washington Woman Suffrage Association on October 1, 1871.
+Susan B. Anthony addresses territorial legislature on October 19, 1871, then helps found Washington Woman Suffrage Association.

-In October 1871, Susan B. Anthony (1820-1906), national women's rights leader and vice president of the National Woman Suffrage Association, becomes the first woman to address the Washington Territorial Legislature.
-She and Oregon suffragist Abigail Scott Duniway (1834-1915) tour Washington Territory to promote the cause of woman suffrage (the right of women to vote).
-They help organize the Washington Equal Suffrage Association.
+On October 19, 1871, Susan B. Anthony (1820-1906), national women's rights leader and vice president of the National Woman Suffrage Association, becomes the first woman to address the Washington Territorial Legislature.
+She and Oregon suffragist Abigail Scott Duniway (1834-1915) are touring Oregon and Washington Territory to promote the cause of woman suffrage.
+Nine days after Anthony's speech, the two women will help organize the Washington Woman Suffrage Association.